Mikeecee1/streamlit-lesson/README.md

 # Supporting material for lessons on Tools Mechanism
-# Originally copied from CodeInstitute rep and modified
+# Originally copied from CodeInstitute repo and modified

 ## First steps with streamlit